Patapom/webgl/Web/blog/patapom/docs/BRDF/PreIntegration.md

 	CDF as a function of spherical cap angle, for various values of roughness $\alpha$.

-Obviously, a roughness of 0 *always* satisfies our criterium since the CDF is always 1, for any solid angle.
+Obviously, a roughness value of $\alpha = 0$ *always* satisfies our criterium since the CDF is always 1, for any solid angle.

 Instead, we need to cover a **certain ratio** $C \in [0,1]$ of the CDF so $cdf( \mu, \alpha ) = C$.